ADU

 If you have a growing family, you can build an ADU for your parents, children, siblings, in-laws, cousins, uncles, aunts, grandchildren, etc. In the past, the “granny flat” was specifically for a family member.

 The ADU can be rented out to family and/or non-family members for additional income to offset your mortgage payment or provide cash-flow by today’s code.
-An ADU can help you monetarily as well as relieve pressure on the local rental market.
+An ADU can help you monetarily and relieve pressure on the local rental market.

-My 3 favorite homes were actually ADUs.
+My three favorite homes were ADUs.
 I had one in Alhambra and 2 in Pasadena.
-I had the comfort of a place of my own, and I knew I was financially helping out a family who also lived on the same property as me.
+I had the comfort of a place of my own, and I knew I was financially helping out a family living on the same property as me.

-If you’re thinking of adding an ADU to your R-1 zoned property, there are many benefits to doing so.
-If you would like, I can assist you with the design and permitting of your new ADU.
-If you have an existing non-permitted structure, I can help legalize that unit for you too.
+If you’re considering adding an ADU to your R-1 zoned property, there are many benefits.
+I can assist you with the design and permitting of your new ADU.
+If you have an existing non-permitted structure, I can help legalize that unit for you, too.

 House-hacking is one of my favorite strategies for getting ahead financially.
-An ADU is a great tool for adding rental income to offset your monthly expenses.
+An ADU is an excellent tool for adding rental income to offset monthly expenses.
 If you have any additional questions about ADUs, please reach out to me.

 Cheers!